 “Huawei’s response is standard for any business caught in such circumstances; however, let’s be clear, Indian authorities’ raid most likely has nothing to do with the Chinese firm’s compliance issues, but has a great deal to do with the increasing hostility of officials in New Delhi toward China,” read the editorial.

 Before Huawei, several Chinese companies, including smartphone maker Xiaomi, have already been targeted.
 In January, Xiaomi was ordered to pay 6.53 billion rupees ($87.8 million) for unpaid taxes alleged by the Indian authorities, claimed the editorial.

-Last month, multiple tax raids were carried out at the premises of Chinese smartphone makers in the country.
+Last month, multiple tax raids were carried out at the country’s premises of Chinese smartphone makers.

 The Finance Ministry issued a statement, saying that Chinese smartphone manufacturer Xiaomi’s local company in India had engaged in “tax evasion” and demanded that it pay a total of Rs 6.53 billion ($88 million) in taxes owed between April 2017 and June 2020.

 Xiaomi denied the claim, saying that the company adheres to legal and compliant operations around the world and abides with the relevant laws and regulations of each jurisdiction in which it operates.

 Chinese mobile phone brands are highly popular in the Indian market, and their market share far exceeds that of local Indian brands.